jatin-dwebguys/magento2-social-login/README.md

 # Social Login extension for Magento 2 By MageArray #
-You can buy this extension from  [Here](https://www.magearray.com/social-login-extension-for-magento-2.html).
+You can get this extension from  [Here](https://www.magearray.com/social-login-extension-for-magento-2.html).
 ## Technical Details ##
 * Name: Social Login
 * Compatible With: <br />